-The EPPO will support and pursue strategic cooperation with the Organisation for Economic Co-operation and Development (OECD - observer to the OECD Working Group on Bribery in International Business Transactions; contribution to the OECD Taskforce on Tax Crimes (TFTC) and the Council of Europe (observer to the Committee on the operation of the European Conventions on International Cooperation in Criminal Matters - PC-OC).
+The EPPO will support and pursue strategic cooperation with the Organisation for Economic Co-operation and Development (OECD).
+The EPPO is observer to the OECD Working Group on Bribery in International Business Transactions and to the OECD Taskforce on Tax Crimes (TFTC).

-The EPPO will support and pursue strategic cooperation, as observer, with the Camden Asset Recovery Inter-agency Network (CARIN) and European Partners against Corruption and the European contact-point network against corruption (EPAC/EACN).
+The EPPO supports and will pursue strategic cooperation, as observer, with the Camden Asset Recovery Inter-agency Network (CARIN), European Partners against Corruption and the European contact-point network against corruption (EPAC/EACN), the Egmont Group of financial Units (The Egmont Group).